 Diet

-Cats that have recently changed up their diets may need time to adjust.
-Therefore, diarrhea and constipation can occur.
+Cats that have recently changed their diets may need time to adjust.
+It is always recommended that diet changes be gradual over several days if feasible.
+When this is not possible, and sometimes even when it is, diarrhea and constipation can occur.
 Sometimes the diet that your cat is enjoying won’t have enough fiber, which may make passing bowel movements more difficult.
 Making light adjustments to your cat’s diet can greatly impact the frequency in which they go.

 General health and health problems

-A sick cat may experience gastric distress until they’ve been treated.
-Intestinal parasites, hyperthyroidism, and chronic kidney disease are a few of the conditions that could be to blame.
+A sick cat may experience gastrointestinal distress until they’ve been treated.
+Intestinal parasites, hyperthyroidism, irritable bowel disease, and chronic kidney disease are a few of the conditions that could be to blame.

 Activity level

-Cats that are more active often have quicker metabolisms and can digest foods faster.
+More active cats often have quicker metabolisms and can digest foods faster.
 This usually makes going to the bathroom easier, meaning your cat may go multiple times a day.

 Environmental factors